Showy Milkweed

 Benefits | Butterflies, Pollinators, Hummingbirds, Host Plant, Deer Resistant |

 Showy Milkweed is a host plant for the Monarch butterfly, Queen butterfly, and the Milkweed Tussock Moth.
-Monarch butterflies lay their eggs only on plants in the Asclepias genus, otherwise known as milkweeds.
-You're sure to see Monarchs when you plant milkweed.
+All plants in the Asclepias genus, otherwise known as milkweeds, are host plants for the Monarch butterfly.